khowling/reactdotnet/README.md

 ### Deploy the React Website

-> !
-Note
-> The following can be run manually, or added to a CI/CD pipeline

 First, we need to get the hostname of the backend API before we build a release, as React variables are resolved at buildtime.
 The following command will set the `REACT_APP_API_URL` variable to the backend API hostname